The Yale Record: 20th century

 Then in 1989, Yale students Michael Gerber and Jonathan Schwarz relaunched The Record for good.
 Their more informal, iconoclastic version of The Record proved popular, and a parody of the short-lived sports newspaper The National garnered national media attention.
-Gerber also created an ad hoc advisory board from Record alumni and friends, including Mark O'Donnell, Garry Trudeau, Robert Grossman, Harvey Kurtzman, Arnold Roth, Ian Frazier, Sam Johnson and Chris Marcil.
+Gerber also created an ad hoc advisory board from Record alumni and friends, including Mark O'Donnell, Garry Trudeau, Robert Grossman, Harvey Kurtzman, Arnold Roth, Ian Frazier, and Sam Johnson and Chris Marcil.

 In the fall of 1992, Record contributor Ryan Craig founded popular Yale tabloid the Rumpus.

-While The Record continues to publish paper issues, the magazine began publishing web content on April 1, 2001, well before many of its contemporaries.
+21st century

-Alums from recent years have gone on to write for many publications and entertainment companies including The New Yorker, McSweeney's, Saturday Night Live, The Late Show with David Letterman, The Onion and The Onion News Network.
+While The Record continues to publish paper issues, the magazine began publishing web content on April 1, 2001.

 Themed issues

 Each issue of the current magazine features a particular theme.
 Aspects of the magazine include: